modons/LMR/docs/full_recon.rst

     ##** END User Parameters **##

-Below user parameters are described for each configuration section of ``LMR_PSMbuild.py``.
+Below, user parameters are described for each configuration section of ``LMR_PSMbuild.py``.
 After setting the relevant parameters for desired PSM calibration, create the files using the command::